 Long before Harry Potter, there was The Mahabharata!

-This literary gem we devoured avidly in our childhoods, played a far greater role than merely having us engrossed in a mesmerizing new world.
+This literary gem we devoured avidly in our childhood played a far greater role than merely having us engrossed in a mesmerizing new world.
 In fact, The Mahabharata might well be responsible for several of the ‘sound values’ that are firmly ensconced in our characters today!

 - Arjuna and the Bird’s Eye Test